Ph.D. English, The University of Tennessee

 Most recently she co-edited a collection of critical essays, FEAR, LOATHING, AND VICTORIAN XENOPHOBIA (Ohio State University Press, 2013).
 She has published scholarly editions of Wilkie Collins's "The Dead Hand" and Charles Dickens's "The Bride's Chamber" (University of Tampa Press, 2009), Wilkie Collins's THE WOMAN IN WHITE (Broadview Press, 2006), and BLIND LOVE (Broadview Press, 2004), as well as a collection of critical essays, REALITY'S DARK LIGHT: THE SENSATIONAL WILKIE COLLINS (University of Tennessee Press, 2003).

 Dr. Bachman has also published a variety of critical articles and book chapters on Samuel Richardson, Benjamin Disraeli, Edward Bulwer-Lytton, Charles Dickens, and Wilkie Collins.
-Her current work in progress is entitled, This is Your Brain on Books: Embodied Consciousness and the Novel.
+Her book in progress is entitled, Dickens on the Brain: Reading Charles Dickens in the Age of Neuroscience.

 Prior to serving as Chair of the English Department, Dr. Bachman held a number of administrative posts at the University including, Director of Interdisciplinary Studies, Director of the Women's and Gender Studies Program, and Co-Director of the University Honors Program.